 It is expected that all students will be involved in research—students are true collaborators and trusted colleagues in the classroom, working directly with the material and ideas of the discipline.

 Alexandra Morrison '18 in the field in Alaska, analyzing a large oil residue sample that was released into the coastal environment in Prince William Sound following the 1964 earthquake.
-Morrison conducted her senior research with Associate Professor of Chemistry and Chair of the Environmental Studies Program Helen White.
+Morrison conducted her senior research with Provost & The William H. and Johanna A. Harris Professor in Environmental Studies and Chemistry Helen White.

 Our Academic Centers enrich scholarship beyond the boundaries of the traditional classroom.